CT 116

 In 1961, a new 2-lane limited access route opened between Routes 8 and 254, paralleling East Litchfield Road.
 There are no grade separations or interchanges; the state merely limits new properties or intersections on the road.

 In 1963, Route 4 was shifted to its modern configuration in the area, and Route 116 was shortened to where Route 118 goes now.
 On Jan.
-1, 1967 this was renumbered to 118, as the segment of Route 33 from Route 35 to the New York state line became the modern Route 116 -- to match up with NY 116 across the border.
+1, 1967 this was renumbered to 118, to free up the number for Route 116's second incarnation, below.

 CT 116 Sources